-Here are 10 things we saw and learned about Gros Morne National Park that you need to know before you go:
+The 10 things we learned about Gros Morne National Park (details):

 Trust me when I say, that if you read these things, you will enjoy your trip there even more than we did (and avoid the annoying negative things we experienced too).

-1) Avoid the Ferry to get to New Foundland.
+1) Avoid taking the Ferry to get to New Foundland.
 Here’s why:

-If you wish to get to New Foundland from the south like we did (where we came from), you need to take a Ferry from a place called North Sydney and register your car and your group in advance.
+Gros Morne National Park is in this province, and if you wish to get to there from the south like we did, you need to take a Ferry from a place called North Sydney and register your car and your group in advance.

 We did and the RIGHT move was registering for a night ferry since we would get to New Foundland in the morning and not waste anytime continuing our trip.

 But here is why I don’t recommend it: